Skip to content

 Filesystem-->>-BrekzWebsite: List of JSON/HTML file paths (Empty)

-BrekzWebsite->>+BrekzCMS: Request on-sections for slug
+BrekzWebsite->>+BrekzCMS: Request entry data and blueprint for slug

 loop For each section

-BrekzCMS->>Filesystem: Write section
+BrekzWebsite->>Filesystem: Write rendered section (HTML/JSON)

 end